 SOC 162 Anthropology (3)

-SOC 210 Social Stratification (3) Eastern Mennonite University via video conference

-SOC 240 Ethnography and Culture

-(3) Goshen College via video conference

 SOC 258 Social Psychology (3)

 SOC 264 Social Theory (3)

 SOC 275 Criminology (3)

 SOC 284 General Statistics (3)

-SOC 320 Environmental Sociology

-(3) Goshen College via video conference
+SOC 315 Religion in Culture and Society (3) (Goshen College via video conference)

-SOC 330 Social Justice and Social Change (3)

-SOC 340 Special Topics in Sociology (3)
+SOC 340 Special Topics in Sociology

+SOC 360 Basics of Social Research (3)

-SOC 350 Urban Sociology (3) Eastern Mennonite University via video conference
+SOC 430 Environmental Justice (3) (Eastern Mennonite University via video conference)

-CRJ 180 Law, Justice, Society (3)

-CRJ 200 Introduction to Criminal Justice System (3)
+CRJ 180 Law, Justice, Society (3) CRJ 200 Introduction to Criminal Justice System (3)

 CRJ 340 Conflict Transformation and Mediation (3)

 Political Science

 The minor in political science introduces students to the systematic study of power in society.
-The minor builds on the state-centric models common in the field with a unique

-focus on individual and communitylevel analyses of structures, behaviors and outcomes.
-The core classes of the minor introduce students to the current state of the field.
+The minor builds on the state-centric models common in the field with a unique focus on individual and communitylevel analyses of structures, behaviors and outcomes.
+The core classes of the minor introduce students to the

+current state of the field.
 Further coursework, through electives, is flexible ranging from prescriptive coursework on policy and justice to descriptive coursework on systems and history.
 Broadly, students can focus on domestic, local or international levels of analysis with economic, policy, legislative/legal or historic emphases shaped by both the courses and research interests.
-Those interested in pursuing careers

-in political science are encouraged to pair the minor with a departmental honors project.
+Those interested in pursuing careers in political science are encouraged to pair the minor with a departmental honors project.

 MINOR

+(18 hours)

-(18 hours)PLS 100 Introduction to Political Science (3)CRJ 180 Law, Justice and Society (3)PLS 251 American Political Process
+PLS 100 Introduction to Political Science (3)

+CRJ 180 Law, Justice and Society (3) PLS 251 American Political Process (3)
-(3)

-PLS 272 Global Politics and

-International Relations (3) PLS 285 Comparative Politics (3)

-PLS 301 Constitutional Law (3)
+PLS 272 Global Politics and International Relations (3) PLS 285 Comparative Politics (3) PLS 301 Constitutional Law (3)

-Individually Designed Majors
+Individually Designed MAJORS

 Qualified students may design their own majors.
 All individually designed majors must meet liberal arts and sciences and graduation requirements.
 Students seeking such options shall submit comprehensive proposals outlining and justifying their plans to the Special Studies and Honors Committee or to the associate dean.
-The proposal must be evaluated and signed by all departments involved.
-This
+The proposal must be evaluated and signed

-proposed program shall be subject to the approval of the Special Studies and Honors Committee, the Undergraduate Academic Programs Council and the faculty.
+by all departments involved.
+This proposed program shall be subject to the approval of the Special Studies and Honors Committee, the Undergraduate Academic Programs Council and the faculty.
 The individually designed major proposal should be made prior to the spring semester of the student's junior year.
 Guidelines for such individually designed majors are available in the registrar's office.

-WOMEN'S STUDIES
+Women's Studies

-The women's studies minor allows students to include in their major course of study the experience of women, including the achievements

-of women and the obstacles they have faced; contemporary issues that affect women's lives; scholarly writings and creative works by women; and the theological, social, political and psychological methodologies employed to assess women's lives.
+The women's studies minor allows students to include in their major course of study the experience of women, including the achievements of women and the obstacles they have faced; contemporary issues that affect women's lives; scholarly writings and creative works by women; and the theological, social, political and psychological methodologies employed to assess women's lives.
 While this interdisciplinary minor includes the study of gender as an analytic category and social construction, its primary focus is on the diversity and meaning of women's lives.
 Courses provide students with an opportunity to pursue in-depth study of how issues of concern to women are addressed and understood in various disciplines.

 The minor is designed to: